tarwn/lessthandot-hugo/blogs/content/posts/2014-12-24-please-sir-can-i-have-some-more-shiny-hardware-and-net.md

 </p>

 <p style="color: #000000">
-  The HP 8560w scored an impressive 6.7 base score with high scores of 7.1 and 7.3 for the CPU and memory…and that memory, it makes such a difference when you use the notebook for development running a local SQL 2012 Development server, several Visual Studio 2013 instances and a few other tools to boot plus Firefox browser – there is no lag, at all.
+  The HP 8560w scored an impressive 6.7 base score with high scores of 7.1 and 7.3 for the CPU and memory...and that memory, it makes such a difference when you use the notebook for development running a local SQL 2012 Development server, several Visual Studio 2013 instances and a few other tools to boot plus Firefox browser – there is no lag, at all.
 </p>

 <p style="color: #000000">